 Intellectual Property Law and Our Law Firm

-If you or your company is in need of representation in an intellectual property matter, contact us for a free consultation by calling toll-free at 1-877-446-9001, or bycompleting the free case evaluation form located on this page.
+If you or your company is in need of representation in an intellectual property matter, contact us for a free consultation by calling toll-free at 1-877-446-9001, or by completing our free case evaluation form.